3 Reasons Against Ad Blockers

 (Indeed, a general toxic sense of entitlement seems to be spreading.
-If that wasn’t enough, a contributing and similarly appalling attitude may be a more technically driven desire to block ads “because we can.”
-Yet doing things because one can do them makes for a justification for decisions that looks just as bad as the idea that one was entitled to the desired outcome.)
+If that wasn’t enough, a similarly appalling attitude may be a technically driven desire to block ads “because we can.”
+Yet doing things because one can makes for a justification for decisions that looks just as bad as the idea that one was entitled to an outcome.)

 2. The Damage to Creators

-While the larger content creators stand some chance of building or employing anti-ad blockers, then, it’s the smaller content creators, the middle-class of the Web, that get hurt the most.
+While the larger content creators stand a chance of building or employing anti-ad blockers (or paywalls), then, it’s the smaller content creators, the middle-class of the Web, that get hurt the most.
 Ad blockers and their users make it harder to earn money for original content on the Web, and feed the divide between small and large creators.

-By making the business case worse to create unique content, ad blockers and their users also make the Web a less original and creative place.
-This hurts them without realizing it, perhaps.
+By making the business case worse to create unique content, ad blockers and their users make the Web a less original and creative place.
+This perhaps hurts ad blocker users without them realizing.

 3. The Work Violations

 ❧ Ads suck.
+Especially when used excessively and maliciously.
 And yet they form an important union with the content they come with.
-Breaking up that union may not be the call of the consumer or user, and may rather negatively influence the quantity and quality of future content and ads.
+Breaking up that union is not the call of the consumer or user, and may rather negatively influence the quantity and quality of future content and ads.
 Perhaps don’t build or use ad blockers; instead of using punishment for what you don’t like, look into rewards for what you do like.